babuush/streaming-spark-stack/README.md

 ## System Architecture

 Components in this project:
+- Data Source: We use `randomuser.me` API to generate random user data for our pipeline.
-- Apache Airflow – Orchestrates the pipeline and stores raw data in PostgreSQL
+- Apache Airflow: Orchestrates the pipeline and stores raw data in PostgreSQL
-- Apache Kafka + Zookeeper – Backbone for real-time data streaming
+- Apache Kafka + Zookeeper: Backbone for real-time data streaming
-- Control Center & Schema Registry – For Kafka monitoring and schema management
+- Control Center & Schema Registry: For Kafka monitoring and schema management
-- Apache Spark – Processes the streamed data
+- Apache Spark: Processes the streamed data
-- Cassandra – Stores the final processed data
+- Cassandra: Stores the final processed data

 Stack Overview: Airflow, Python, Kafka, Zookeeper, Spark, Cassandra, PostgreSQL, Docker